SitecorePowerShell/Console/Documentation/Markdown/ConvertFrom-ItemClone.md

 ## Detailed Description

-Converts item from clone to fully independent item.
+Converts an item from a clone to a fully independent item.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions